 The sad part is the poor state of the entire WordPress ecosystem.
 Because of its impressive growth, the ecosystem now has numerous issues, most important being speed.
-And in times when speed matters, not only for user experience, but also for Google results placement (Webmaster Central Blog), we should take care of our WordPress websites.
+And in times when speed matters, not only for user experience but also for better Google Search placement (Webmaster Central Blog), we should take care of our WordPress websites.

 1. Use Custom Themes for Custom Needs

 The most delicate problem when it comes to Wordpress is the current trend in themes design/development: providing a lot of functionality to cover most needs.
 Doing this, themes have become bloated packages with a ton of unused plugins.